Top 10 TV Shows of 1973: Nielsen Ratings & Prime-Time Takeover

 What made the show special was its tone.
 It was funny without being blunt, warm without being syrupy, and contemporary without feeling like it was straining to announce its relevance.
 It trusted viewers to enjoy a comedy built around work life, friendship, awkward adulthood, and professional ambition.

 In 1973, that kind of smart urban confidence fits perfectly.
 Television is no longer trapped inside one family-sitcom model.
-The Mary Tyler Moore Show helped prove there was room for a more grown-up comic language.
+The Mary Tyler Moore Show helped prove there was room for the more grown-up comic language that would define so many of the decade’s best workplace sitcoms.

 #7 (tie) — Gunsmoke